-In the last tutorial, you learnt about Python3: Python files, Printing and Inputting.
 In this tutorial, you'll learn about if-statements, using which you can do certain things only if certain conditions are met.
 In plain English, if-statements correspond to “Do this; then do that.” or “If this condition is true, perform this action; otherwise, do that action.”

 A good way to visualize if-statements is flow charts.
 If-statements represent the yes / no questions in the flowchart below.